ungoldman/gh-release/README.md

 | `endpoint` | GitHub API endpoint URL | https://api.github.com |

 Override defaults with flags (CLI) or the `options` object (node).

+## Proxy

+If this option is specified, a proxied fetch client will be created using the `EnvHttpProxyAgent` class from [undici](https://github.com/nodejs/undici).
+This class will make use of your environment variables (for instance `http_proxy`) when making the fetch call.
+More information about this class and how it functions can be found [here](https://undici.nodejs.org/#/docs/api/EnvHttpProxyAgent.md).

 ## Standards